Skip to main content

 • Prevailing tax valuation = 4,000.00

-Note: Since the payments on account have not been passed on to the worker, they must be added to the tax valuation in order to determine the full performance of the work .
+Note: Since the income on account has not been passed on to the worker, it must be added to the tax assessment in order to determine the total income from work .

 Example 2: housing not owned by the payer

-Don RJ He receives a full annual salary of 33,000 euros.
-In addition, he receives remuneration in kind corresponding to the use of a home rented by his company where he works and for which he pays a rent amounting to 600 euros per month.
+Mr. RJ receives a full annual salary of 33,000 euros.
+In addition, he receives compensation in kind corresponding to the use of a home rented by his company where he works and for which he pays a rent of 600 euros per month.

-The rented home has a cadastral value of 120,000 euros, which was subject to review in 2013.
+The rented property has a cadastral value of 120,000 euros, which was subject to review in 2013.

-How should this remuneration be valued, if the payments on account made by the company in fiscal year 2021 for said remuneration in kind, which have not been passed on to the worker, have amounted to 1,385 euros?
+How should this remuneration be valued, if the payments on account made by the company in the 2021 financial year for said remuneration in kind, which have not been passed on to the employee, have amounted to 1,385 euros?

 Solution: